-Lectureat any occasionSpecial Lectureat any occasionSeminarat any occasionJournal Clubonce a weekConferenceendovascular conference (Tokyo Seminar of Neuro-Endovascular Therapy for Stroke) once a year
+Conference endovascular conference (Tokyo Seminar of Neuro-Endovascular Therapy for Stroke) once a year

 In each clinical case diagnostic imaging program is made for proper diagnosis and treatment.
 Interpretation of MRI, CT, SPECT and angiography findings are made at daily conference.